jflamy/owlcms4/docs/HerokuLarge.md

     ![2x](img\Heroku\2x.png)

-   4. **IMPORTANT**: If this is not your first meet, and you have previously scaled down the application, you need to reset the number of containers to 1.
-The only meaningful numbers for us are 0 (off and not billed) and 1 (on and billed).
-Use the pencil icon to edit the dyno formation and set the value
+   4. **IMPORTANT**: Use the pencil icon to edit the dyno formation and make sure that the dyno count is set to 1.  <u>Values other than 1 will NOT work</u>.
+(0 is used to turn off the application and its billing)

       ![dynocount](img\Heroku\dynocount.png)